durbanitas/awesome-urban-planning/readme.md

 - [International Society of City and Regional Planners (ISOCARP)](https://isocarp.org/) - The International Society of City and Regional Planners (ISOCARP) is a non-governmental global association of professional city and regional planners.
 - [Morgenstadt](https://www.morgenstadt.de/en.html) - Frauenhofers project to make cities future-proof.
 - [Next City](https://nextcity.org/) - Next City is a nonprofit organization that covers urban affairs, including urban planning, economic development, and social issues.
+- [OpenPlans](https://www.openplans.org/) - OpenPlans, a non-profit founded in 1999, works to create livable streets in New York City.
+Using tactics like grassroots advocacy, policy initiatives, and targeted journalism, the organization promotes structural reforms in city government for better neighborhoods and urban living.
 - [Project for Public Spaces (PPS)](https://www.pps.org/) - PPS is dedicated to creating and sustaining public places that build communities.
 - [The Urban Institute](https://www.urban.org/) - The Urban Institute conducts research on various urban issues, including housing, transportation, and community development.
 - [Urban Land Institute (ULI)](https://uli.org/) - Global nonprofit research and education organization.